 The class programmes include the major skills of listening, speaking, reading, writing and grammar.
 Classes use internationally recognized course books.
 The main course book is "Face2Face".
 Teachers supplement course books with resources they design to meet specific student needs.
 Teacher-designed resources include in-class activities such as games, surveys, interviews, and written assignments.
 Homework assignments are essential to your progress and must be completed on time.
-Regular tests and assessments are given to track student progress together with Individual Education Program (IEP) for each student.
+Regular tests and assessments are given to track student progress for each student.
 They are a compulsory part of the school curriculum.